HiT-Hi-FiT-Hai/hhfh-docs/offliner.md

 `/` (forward-slash), `!` (exclamation mark), `#` (hash), `?` (question mark).
 These commands are sent as a private message to **`[BOT]Offliner`**.
 If you think that this documentation is missing something or it can repharased/tweaked in a more user-friendly manner, feel free to send in a pull request.

-Note that we have used `/` (forward-slash), you can use any of the above mentioned prefixes

-Also not that LinuxDC++ does'nt support `/` (forward-slash) as a prefix, use any of the other prefixes.
+Note that we have used `/` (forward-slash), you can use any of the above mentioned prefixes Also not that LinuxDC++ does'nt support `/` (forward-slash) as a prefix, use any of the other prefixes.

 # Contents
 The commands are divided into following sub-sections:

  - For all users:
-    1. /latest or /l
+    1. latest or l
-    1. /search or /s
+    1. search or s
-    1. /msg or /m
+    1. msg or m
-    1. /showctg or /sc
+    1. showctg or sc
-    1. /showmods or /sm
+    1. showmods or sm
-    1. /help or /h
+    1. help or h
-    1. /rules or /r
+    1. rules or r
  - For moderators and above:
-    1. /addlatest or /al
+    1. addlatest or al
-    1. /dellatest or /dl
+    1. dellatest or dl
-    1. /updatelatest or /ul
+    1. updatelatest or ul
-    1. /addmagnet or /am
+    1. addmagnet or am
-    1. /editmagnet or /em
+    1. editmagnet or em
-    1. /removemagnet or /rm
+    1. removemagnet or rm
  - For VIP and above
-    1. /addmod
+    1. addmod
-    1. /delmod
+    1. delmod
  - For Operators and key users
-    1. /addctg
+    1. addctg
-    1. /delctg
+    1. delctg

 # Key
 The following provides a short index of user-input variables referenced later in documentation.